 High-quality paints rely on excellent dispersion of pigments in the paint manufacturing process.
 Without this critical step, the paint will not hold up and the color and appearance qualities will be poor.
 Pigments are insoluble particles that give color to paint and other products and need to be dispersed properly to produce a homogenous product where the pigment particles remain suspended without sinking to the bottom under the force of gravity.
 There are many vital additives available that play a key role in stabilizing paints and coatings, but their role is minimized without proper dispersion first.
 For instance, some of the common defects that can occur due to improper dispersion of pigments include:

 - Lower gloss levels

-An understanding of the physical properties and chemistry of pigments is needed to know how they are best dispersed.
+The physical and chemical properties of the pigment determined how it will be dispersed.
 Here are some essential properties needed for good pigment dispersion:

 - Stability – pigments need to have good colorfastness so that the paint holds up and does not fade over time.
 Dyes typically do not have good colorfastness which is why pigments are used as much as possible.

 - Brightness – chosen pigments need to be bright to provide the best color.
 These and other ingredients need to dry to a glossy finish for the best appearance.